Dave Grohl: Musical projects and contributions

-In July 2009, it was revealed that Grohl was recording with Josh Homme and John Paul Jones as Them Crooked Vultures.
+In July 2009, Grohl along with Josh Homme and John Paul Jones formed a supergroup, Them Crooked Vultures.
 The trio performed their first show together on August 9, 2009, at Metro in Chicago.
 The band played their first UK gig on August 26, 2009, with a surprise appearance at Brixton Academy in London, supporting the Arctic Monkeys.
 The band released their debut album Them Crooked Vultures on November 16, 2009, in the UK and November 17, 2009, in the US.

 On October 23, 2010, Grohl performed with Tenacious D at BlizzCon.
 He appeared as the drummer for the entire concert, and a year later he returned with Foo Fighters and played another set there, this time as guitarist and vocalist.

 Also in 2010, Grohl helped write and performed on drums for "Watch This" with guitarist Slash and Duff McKagan on Slash's self-titled album that also included many other famous artists.

 In October 2011, Grohl temporarily joined Cage the Elephant as a replacement on tour after drummer Jared Champion's appendix burst.

-Grohl directed a documentary entitled Sound City which is about the Van Nuys studio of the same name where Nevermind was recorded that shut down its music operations in 2011.
+Grohl directed a documentary entitled Sound City (2013) which is about the Van Nuys studio of the same name where Nevermind was recorded that shut down its music operations in 2011.

 In 2012, following the departure of Joey Castillo from Queens of the Stone Age, Grohl performed on some tracks as drummer on their 2013 album ...Like Clockwork.

-At the 12-12-12 Sandy benefit concert, Paul McCartney joined Grohl and the surviving members of Nirvana (Krist Novoselic and touring guitarist Pat Smear) to perform "Cut Me Some Slack", a song later recorded for the Sound City soundtrack.
+At 12-12-12: The Concert for Sandy Relief, Paul McCartney joined Grohl and the surviving members of Nirvana (Krist Novoselic and touring guitarist Pat Smear) to perform "Cut Me Some Slack", a song later recorded for the Sound City soundtrack.
 In what was regarded as a Nirvana reunion with McCartney as a stand-in for Kurt Cobain, this was the first time in eighteen years that the three had played alongside each other.

-Grohl delivered a keynote speech at the 2013 South by Southwest conference in Austin Texas, U.S. on the morning of March 14.
-Lasting just under an hour, the speech covered Grohl's musical life from his youth through to his role with the Foo Fighters and emphasized the importance of each individual's voice, regardless of who the individual is: "There is no right or wrong—there is only your voice ...
-What matters most is that it's your voice.
+On March 14, 2013, Grohl delivered a keynote speech at the 2013 South by Southwest conference in Austin, Texas.
+He described his musical life from youth through to the Foo Fighters and emphasized the importance of each individual's voice: "There is no right or wrong—there is only your voice ...What matters most is that it's your voice.
 Cherish it.
 Respect it.
 Nurture it.
 Challenge it.
 Respect it."
 Grohl said during the speech that Psy's "Gangnam Style" was one of his favorite songs of the past decade.
-He also referenced Edgar Winter's instrumental "Frankenstein" as the song that made him want to become a musician.
+He also said Edgar Winter's instrumental "Frankenstein" was the song that made him want to become a musician.

-On November 6, 2013, Grohl played drums at the 2013 CMA Awards replacing drummer Chris Fryar for Country Music band Zac Brown Band.
+On November 6, 2013, Grohl played drums at the 2013 Country Music Association Awards, replacing drummer Chris Fryar in the Zac Brown Band.
 The band debuted their new song "Day for the Dead".
 Grohl also produced Zac Brown Band's EP The Grohl Sessions, Vol. 1.